onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 If the method specified is `IFRAME/RPC`, `POP/RPC` or `TAB/RPC`, then the URL specified as `discovery.wallet` will be rendered as a webpage.
 Otherwise, if the method specified is `HTTP/POST`, then the authentication process will happen over HTTP requests.

-Once the Authentication webpage is rendered, or the api is ready, the wallet then needs to tell FCL that it is ready.
+Once the Authentication webpage is rendered, or the API is ready, the wallet then needs to tell FCL that it is ready.
 You will do this by sending a message to FCL, and FCL will send back a message with some additional information that you can use about the application requesting authentication on behalf of the user.

 ```javascript
 // IN WALLET AUTHENTICATION FRAME